megaconfidence/send2kindle/README.md

 # send2kindle

-This project is an OSS microservice written in Rust to send webpages to Kindle devices.
+This project is an OSS service written in Rust to send web content such new articles and blogs to your Kindle device devices.

+A production version of this service can be found at [https://send2kindle.confidence.sh/](https://send2kindle.confidence.sh/).

 > To use this service, it's important you add the sender email to receive
 > documents on your Kindle device.
 A guide on how to do this can be found